Benjaspet/ponjo-docs/README.md

-# Ponjo-API-Docs
+## Ponjo Studios Documentation
-The official documentation for the Ponjo API.
+The official documentation for Ponjo Studios and all its related services.